-The oldest RV on display at the RV Hall of Fame is a 1913 “Earl” Travel Trailer with its companion a Model “T” Ford.
+The oldest RV on display at the RV Hall of Fame is a 1913 “Earl” Travel Trailer with a Model “T” For companion.
 This is the oldest known non-tent travel trailer in the world.
 It was custom-made for a Cal Tech Professor by a Los Angeles carriage maker.

 The “Earl” has a dining table that seats four and then converts into a bed and has storage in both benches just like many of today’s RVs do.
 Very simple, yet at the time, I’m sure very elaborate.

 1916 Model T Telescope Apartment